astropy/astropy/docs/development/releasing.rst

 Modifications for a beta/release candidate release
 --------------------------------------------------

-For major releases we do beta and/or release candidates to have a chance to catch significant bugs before the true release.
+For major releases, we do beta and/or release candidates to have a chance to catch significant bugs before the true release.
 If the release you are performing is this kind of pre-release, some of the above steps need to be modified.